Written by Editorial Team

-Honey has been widely acclaimed for its innumerable health benefits, and at the onset honey may seem to be like a nutritious food for your baby – but honey fed to infants before the age of 1 can have adverse effects.
-Spores of Clostridium Botulinium present in honey can grow in a young baby’s immature digestive system thus causing a rare but fatal disease called infant botulism.
+Honey has been widely acclaimed for its innumerable health benefits, and at the onset, honey may seem to be like a nutritious food for your baby – but honey fed to infants before the age of 1 can have adverse effects.
+Spores of Clostridium Botulinum present in honey can grow in a young baby’s immature digestive system, thus causing a rare but fatal disease called infant botulism.

 No doubt infant botulism is rare nevertheless it is a fatal condition causing muscle paralysis that may require a month’s stay of your baby in the ICU for recovery.
 It can be even worse – causing death.
 Read below to know about infant botulism and the role of honey in it.

 You must have heard about parents who dip their babies’ pacifiers in honey.
 Naturally sweet, it used to be a perfect way to keep the baby quiet.
-However, honey is not safe for babies and infants and should be avoided, and though it does it does not support any bacterial life, but it does support C. Botulinum spores which can be dangerous to the baby.
+However, honey is not safe for babies and infants and should be avoided, though it does not support any bacterial life, it does support C. Botulinum spores, which can be dangerous to the baby.

 Our intestine also hordes a lot of bacteria, some good some bad.
-It’s the good bacteria that fights bad bacteria and keeps stomach upsets and other illnesses away.
-But if bad bacteria dominates then one suffers from stomach related problems.
-Babies below 12 months have not yet developed the immunity or enough good bacteria to fight off the Clostridium Botulinium spore.
+It’s the good bacteria that fight bad bacteria and keeps stomach upsets and other illnesses away.
+But if bad bacteria dominate, then one suffers from stomach-related problems.
+Babies below 12 months have not yet developed immunity or enough good bacteria to fight off the Clostridium Botulinum spore.